symbol/symbol-docs/source/getting-started/ready-for-symbol-launch.rst

 The tool will ask you **your NIS1 account address** and query the NIS1 blockchain to retrieve its opted-in |codename| account (Remember that your NIS1 account must be opted-in).
 Afterwards, the registration tool:

-- **Creates VRF, Remote and Voting keys** for the new |codename| account.
+- **Creates VRF, Remote and (optionally) Voting keys** for the new |codename| account.
 If the VRF key had already been registered by Nano Wallet, it is reused.
 - **Announces a NIS1 transaction** linking the new |codename| account to its keys.
 This transaction will be used to populate the Nemesis block on the launch date.

+  .. note:: This transaction must be signed so your NIS1 account **private key** will be requested.
+The registration tool does not store it **anywhere**.

-- **Generates a preset file** that can be used by :doc:`Symbol Bootstrap <../guides/network/using-symbol-bootstrap>` to start with an already-configured node on the launch date.
+- **Generates an encrypted preset file** that can be used by :doc:`Symbol Bootstrap <../guides/network/using-symbol-bootstrap>` to start with an already-configured node on the launch date.

 All this is done by the ``register`` command: